-All Private Reserve Engineered floors 1⁄2" and thicker may be floated.
-Old Vines Floors, Founder's Reserve Floors and all Summitt Forest Products Solid floors may not be floated.
+All Engineered floors 1/2" and thicker may be floated.
+Floor planks longer than 8' may not be floated.
+Solid floors may not be floated.

 Before you begin using the following instructions, refer to the Pre-Installation Jobsite Conditions section above.